 - 1. Students who do not meet the criteria for satisfactory academic progression as defined by their program, and students currently on academic probation will be referred to the Committee on Academic Standing for review. - 2.
 Students may submit a letter to the Committee on Academic Standing to provide additional information regarding any extenuating circumstances that they would like considered during the review of their academic standing.
 Students and/or their representation are not permitted at the meeting unless requested by the Committee. - 3.
 The Committee on Academic Standing may, at their discretion, vote as follows: - a.
-To place the student on academic warning (BSPS), academic probation with special conditions, or to continue their status of academic probation with special conditions. - b.
-Require the student to repeat the curriculum for that semester or year, or to repeat a specific course(s).
+Assign or continue the status of academic probation with special conditions. - i.
+Academic standing of probation with special conditions may be assigned for at least one additional semester after successful completion of probation conditions, at the discretion of the Committee on Academic Standing. - ii.
+Students placed on academic probation during their final year of their program, upon successful completion of all curriculum and probation requirements, will be returned to good academic standing prior to degree conferral.

-- i.
+- b.
+Place the student on academic hold (BSPS). - i.
+Students placed on academic hold are not permitted to register for one full semester.
+A petition must be submitted to and approved by the Committee for a return to registration. - c.
+Require the student to repeat the curriculum for that semester or year, or to repeat a specific course(s). - i.
 A PharmD student with more than one course failure in a semester or during the same academic year will be required to repeat all or part of the curriculum for that academic year, at the discretion of the Committee on Academic Standing.
 For example, a PharmD student failing more than one course during fall P1 year may be required to repeat the entire curriculum for that year, if not dismissed. - ii.
 A BSPS student may be permitted to repeat a course at another institution for transfer back to the University of Michigan.
-Students must adhere to all established course equivalencies and transfer grade requirements set by the University, which may be higher than that required in the BSPS curriculum. - c.
-Dismiss the student from the program. - d.
-Remove the student from academic probation or academic warning if conditions specified by the Committee on Academic Standing have been met.
+Students must adhere to all established course equivalencies and transfer grade requirements set by the University of Michigan, which may be higher than what is required in the BSPS curriculum. - d.
+Dismiss the student from the program. - e.
+Remove the student from academic probation or academic hold if conditions specified by the Committee on Academic Standing have been met.